auto-d/forklift/README.md

 # ForkLift

 Lift your understanding of any repo! 📦⬆

 ## TODO

-- build a basic pipeline driven from the CLI that allows
-  - synthesizing datasets (code directory -> dataset),
-  - training (dataset -> model),
-  - testing (dataset->scores),
-  - deploying (model->URL out)
-- explore transformers fine-tuning support
-- find tensorboard traces asociated with model training
-  - ensure we can see both training and validation loss
 - write an iterative decomposition and dataset building tool
   - we have ctags symbols and probably all the cscope references we want .. function that called, function that will be called, etc..
     - how do we join the ctags defs with the cscope refs ?
       - run a subprocess query for every symbol that ctags gave us, then join that information to the original symbol?
       - we don't necesarily need to have a unified graph or super data matrix thing here -- the goal is thoughtful Q&A pairs
+- explore transformers fine-tuning support
+- find tensorboard traces asociated with model training
+  - ensure we can see both training and validation loss
 - decide on evaluation strategy ...
   - how is this not just 1) build a dataset 2) hold out some data 3) use the same scalar we use to power the RL function ... i.e. evaluation is just a measure of similarity between desired output and actual ...
     - BLEU is a problem, way too sensitive to evaluate the distanace between expected and provided output